LauraLivers/beyond-the-binary/README.md

 # beyond-the-binary

-abstract: This document attempts to give a comprehensive overview of women in tech education in Switzerland based on federal data for the school year 22/23
+This document attempts to give a comprehensive overview of women in tech education in Switzerland based on federal data for the school year 22/23

 author: Laura Livers<br>
-date: June 10, 2024
+date: June 10, 2024<br>
+_all charts were written in python and can be used freely, but remember: credit, where credit's due!_

 ## Gender Distribution in Swiss Universities